MileHacker Logo

 • Gallipoli has limited dedicated cycling lanes.
 Cyclists generally share the road with vehicles.

-• While seaside roads south of Gallipoli can present pleasant cycling with scenic views, always be aware of traffic.
+• While seaside roads south of Gallipoli can present pleasant cycling having picturesque vistas, always be aware of traffic.

 • In the new town, wider roads make cycling easier than in the Old Town.

-• No-pedestrian-only zones and cyclists: No specific "no-go" areas for pedestrians or cyclists in terms of safety.
+• No-go areas for pedestrians and cyclists: No specific "no-go" areas for pedestrians or cyclists in terms of safety.
 However, exercise caution on busy roads.
-For drivers, the ZTL area in the Old Town is a no-go for unauthorized vehicles, but it is best area for pedestrians.
+For drivers, the ZTL area in the Old Town is a no-go for unauthorized vehicles, but it is the best area for pedestrians.

 Benefits of Walking & Cycling